michelde/openv-vcontrold-docker/README.md

 ## Software requirements

 A Mqtt broker is required in your environment where this container will send the values to.
+If you just want to test the vclient to get values set MQTTACTIVE = false.
+Then you can login to the container `docker exec -it openv-vcontrol-docker bash`.
+In the shell you can then test your commands e.g. `vclient -h 127.0.0.1 -p 3002 -c getTempA`.

 ## Configuration

-The container expects to have the configuration passed as environment variables.
-You need either to pass this when starting the container usind the option -e or you can also create a `.env` file for a docker-compose screnario.
+The container expects to have the `vcontrold.xml` and `vito.xml` file passed to the `/config` folder.
+The `/config` folder should also contain the files to send your attributes throug mqtt.
+For reference of these files look at this [GitHub REPO](https://github.com/michelde/openv-vcontrold-docker)

 ### MQTT